 Your uncle tells you to go to bed, enumerating what will happen if he hears that noise again.
 This might include being skinned alive and boiled in oil, or worse yet, having to sleep in separate bedrooms.
 He stomps downstairs where muffled laughter ensues from all the adults.

 So I think we’re clear on the difference between Type I and Type II sounds.
 Type I sounds are Neurological/Hardwired and Type II sounds are Situational/Generally Ominous.

 But this column is starting to run a little long, so go eat some of your kids Hallowe’en candy and stay tuned for Part II.

 Why are you still reading?
 Go!
-And don’t even think about getting into the baby powder the next time you sleep over at Alec’s house.
-Uncle Jim (or maybe Aunt Connie) hid it (the baby powder) already.
+And don’t even think about getting into the baby powder the next time you sleep over at cousin’s house.
+Your uncle (or your aunt) hid it (the baby powder) already.
 Along with the knives, the forks, both anglegrinders and the chalkboard.

 Next column: The Worst Sounds In The World: Part II

 J Acoust Soc Am.
 2008 Dec;124(6):3810-7.doi:10.1121/1.3006380.
 Mapping unpleasantness of sounds to their auditory representation.
 Kumar S, Forster HM, Bailey P, Griffiths TD.

 You must be logged in to post a comment.